 Notes & tips for this mango salsa recipe

-- If you’ve never cut jalapenos before, be sure you are wearing gloves while handling them and avoid any contact with your eyes while you work.
+- Whenever you are preparing jalapenos, be sure that you are wearing food safety gloves while handling them and avoid any contact with your eyes while you work.
 Also, you have a crucial choice to make: to include the jalapeno seeds or remove them.
 The seeds are where this pepper gets its trademark fire, so only include them if you want the extra kick.
 For a full tutorial on cutting jalapeno peppers, check this out: How to Cut a Jalapeno Pepper the Right Way.

 More great spicy recipes